RIPPL Impact Shorts Review

 We ordered a pair directly from their site and waited.
 And waited.
 By the time they finally landed, we were already dubious.
 But we still gave them a fair shot.

-We wore them for a few days of regular riding – groomers, a couple park laps, and a handful of small drops – just to see how they actually felt under normal use.
+I wore them for a few days of regular riding – groomers, a couple park laps, and a handful of small drops – just to see how they actually felt under normal use.
 We’d actually just finished up testing a dozen other crash pants, so the timing was perfect.

 Here’s our unfiltered thoughts.